vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 Update extension and notification modules to the [newest available version](https://github.com/commercetools/commercetools-adyen-integration/releases) by updating the tag in `extension.Dockerfile` and `notification.Dockerfile`.

 ### What if a user modifies the cart's total price during the payment flow?
-We check if the cart's total price equals payment's amount in every step of the payment flow.
+We check if the cart's total price equals the payment's amount in every step of the payment flow.
 If it doesn't match we are:
 1. stopping the process immediately,
 2. removing a payment object from the commercetools,
 3. redirecting back a user to the payment step.
 4. showing an announcement about the mismatch.

 ### How will the component recognize if a user had a price mismatch during the 3DS1 flow?
-The component looks for route's query parameter called `adyen-err`.
-If it's value equals `malformed-price` - user had a price mismatch.
+The component looks for the route's query parameter called `adyen-err`.
+If its value equals `malformed-price` - the user had a price mismatch.

 Examples:
 ```sh